Has your marketing and sales pipeline process been struggling?

 Content Marketing Works

-The head is thought leadership content, the heart is innovation strides, and customer stories and the hands are functional pieces like how-to articles.
+The head is thought leadership content, the heart is innovation strides and customer stories, and the hands are functional pieces like how-to articles.
 It’s a simple way for me to remember the guiding principles behind our content creation.

-Don’t let it get too complicated at the beginning use a simplistic buyers journey and write content that aligns perfectly.
+Don’t let it get too complicated at the beginning use a simplistic buyer’s journey and write content that aligns perfectly.

 Once I understand my buyer’s journey, I can begin to develop marketing content to help generate new leads and nurture leads in my sales pipeline.

-So, now you’ve got your content, you’re starting to generate an editorial calendar, you need to amplify your message.
+So, now that you’ve got your content and are starting to generate an editorial calendar, you need to amplify your message.
 You know where your customers are consuming information about your industry solutions to solve their issues and what publications – both in print and online – are they reading.

 There are over 7,000 plus technology platforms for sales and marketing this slide comes from marketing technology guru Scott Brinker.

 It’s time to take a look at analytics and reporting.
 Set up smart marketing goals.
 Also, be sure to do that for your sales pipeline as well.
 You can visit our resource page and grab some free templates if you aren’t sure where to start.

 My day starts here in the marketing dashboard